-The Kansas Envirothon is an outdoor, environmental high school competition where students learn and are tested on soils/land use, forestry, wildlife, rangeland, aquatic ecology, a current environmental issue (changes each year), and an oral presentation.
-(Oral presentations are only at the state competition.
+The Kansas Envirothon is an outdoor, environmental high school competition where students learn and are tested on soils/land use, forestry, wildlife, rangeland, aquatic ecology, a current environmental issue (changes each year), and an oral presentation (related to a scenario of the current environmental issue).
+Oral presentations are only at the state competition.

 Shawnee County Conservation District sponsors at least one team, but most likely more, each year.

 YMCA's Camp Wood, Elmdale

 2022 Kansas Envirothon